massimobonanni/AZ-203-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-203_01_lab_ak.md

     > **Note**: The **Cloud Shell** icon is represented by a greater than sign (\>) and underscore character (\_).

-1. If this is your first time opening Cloud Shell using your subscription, the **Welcome to Azure Cloud Shell Wizard** will appear, which allows you to configure Cloud Shell for first-time usage.
+1. If this is your first time opening Cloud Shell using your subscription, you can use the **Welcome to Azure Cloud Shell Wizard** to configure Cloud Shell for first-time usage.
 Perform the following actions in the wizard:

-    1. A dialog box will appear that prompts you to create a new storage account to begin using the shell.
+    1. A dialog box prompts you to create a new storage account to begin using the shell.
 Accept the default settings, and then select **Create storage**.

     1. Wait for Cloud Shell to finish its initial setup procedures before moving forward with the lab.